Menu

 • @supabase/ssr - Helper library optimized for server-side rendering

-Create a .env.local file and configure the necessary environment variables:
+Create a .env.local file in your project root and add the following environment variables:

 # Supabase basic configuration